Capillary/api-documentation/source/includes/_customer.md

 ```

-> When embed=mlp, you will see each loyalty program details of the customer.
+> When embed=mlp, you will see the details of each loyalty program of the customer.

 ```json
 ...